2006 protests in Hungary: Aftermath

 The official report on the demonstrations and the attacks on non-violent civilians came out in February 2007.
 The panel of experts, appointed by Prime Minister Ferenc Gyurcsány, published a 263-page report on the riots which concluded that they were triggered in part by uncertainty about state reforms and exacerbated by the opposition party Fidesz's call for Gyurcsány to resign which represented an attempt to "overthrow" the government and "jeopardized parliamentary democracy."
 The commission further said that the use of force by the police was justified, but officers acted too aggressively.
 The commission recommended that (1) no amnesty be given to those serving sentences for violence during the riots, that (2) police be banned from using bullets to disperse crowds, that (3) only specially trained police be used for crowd control, and that (4) a 1989 law banning public gatherings near parliament and demonstrations lasting more than 24 hours be reinstated.
 A spokesman for Fidesz said the commission was biased in favor of the government.

 On 20 May 2007, Prime Minister Gyurcsány announced the resignations of Justice Minister József Petrétei, National Police Chief László Bene and Budapest Police Chief Péter Gergényi.
 Gyurcsány said the move is intended to restore public confidence in Hungary's police and justice systems.
 News stories attribute the move to recent police scandals and the cloud cast by the disproportionate use of force during the 2006 anti-government demonstrations.

+The protests were the beginning of the end for the MSZP government.
+It was heavily defeated by the Fidesz opposition at the 2010 election, which paved the way for the Orbán era in Hungary.